Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 Link Rating: 3

-Another daunting Topologic monster, Trisbaena also accepts any two or more effect monsters.
+Another daunting Topologic monster, Trisbaena requires three total link points to summon.
 While not quite matching Bomber Dragon in stats, Trisbaena nonetheless harnesses a more-than-impressive ATK and link rating considering its ease of summoning.
 Even better, when a monster is special summoned to a zone this card points to, you banish that monster plus all spells/traps on the field, inflicting 500 damage to your opponent for each of their cards exiled this way.

 3. Gouki The Great Ogre